stetinam/RFD-VIM/README.md

    ```

 2. **Load the example protein structure**:
-   - When prompted for PDB file path, type: `file ASNase.pdb` diretly into PyMOL
+   - When prompted, type: `file ASNase.pdb` directly into PyMOL
    - This will load the ASNase protein structure into PyMOL

 3. **Load the example configuration**: